Notable People

 Al Capp belonged to a generation of cartoonists who understood that a newspaper comic strip could be much bigger than a daily joke.

-For more than four decades, Li'l Abner was not just a popular strip.
-It was a language factory, a satire machine, and a running argument about the United States itself.
+For more than four decades, Li'l Abner was a popular strip, a language factory, a satire machine, and a running argument about the United States itself.
 Capp used Dogpatch, his fictional hillbilly world, as cover for work that was often far sharper than the word "comic" suggests.

 That is why he still matters, even if he is harder to admire cleanly than the archive implied.

-Dogpatch was fake, but the targets were real
+Dogpatch was fake, but the targets were national

 Britannica's biographies of both Capp and Li'l Abner make the basic frame clear.
 Capp launched the strip in 1934.
 It was set in Dogpatch, a fictional Appalachian backwater, and followed Li'l Abner Yokum, Daisy Mae, Mammy Yokum, and a large cast of grotesques, hustlers, dreamers, and opportunists.